What is uterine cancer?

 Can a Pap test diagnose uterine cancer?

-The Pap test (Pap smear) does not screen for or diagnose uterine cancer.
+No. The Pap test (Pap smear) doesn’t screen for or diagnose uterine cancer.
 It checks for cervical cancer.

 What else does an endometrial cancer diagnosis show?

-If healthcare providers diagnose endometrial cancer, they also need to determine the type.
-The type helps the care team figure out the best treatment:
+If your healthcare provider diagnoses endometrial cancer, they also need to determine the type.
+Knowing the cancer type helps your care team figure out the best treatment:

 - Type 1 endometrial cancers are less aggressive.
 They usually don’t spread to other tissues quickly.